 - Duly filled application form along with passport-sized photographs

-- KYC documents: Applicant’s Identity, Age and Address Proofs: Passport, Voter ID card, Aadhar card, Driving License, PAN card, Utility Bills (Water & Electricity Bills)
+- KYC documents: Applicant’s Identity, Age, and Address Proofs: Passport, Voter ID card, Aadhar Card, Driving License, PAN card, Utility Bills (Water & Electricity Bills)

-- Bank statements of last 6 months
+- Bank statements for the last 6 months

 - Business Establishment Certificate